ArneBinder/DTAMetadata/documentation/diary_arne.md

  o switched to datatables 1.10.4 (shallow): breaks layout of bootstrap style buttons, but better positioning of column heads o switched to datatables 1.10.4 (deep): pagination works

+2014-12-11
+ o fixed dropdown add button: returned from <a/> to <button/>, otherwise an option is selected which will reload the page and close the modal o DataTablesBundle for Symfony2/Doctrine: http://code.rbsolutions.us/datatables/ o DynamicCollection: changed asPanel(boolean) to displayAs(string) with possible values: 'list'(default) and 'panel', to add value 'tag' or similar later

  TODO:
  o Tab-Constraint DONE
  o merge multiple spaces